rickkas7/firebase_tutorial/README.md

 For product webhooks, authentication of each user separately becomes a lot more complicated, so that will wait for another tutorial.

+When you create an app secret, Google says it is deprecated, but switching to the other method of authentication is quite a bit more complicated, and for now you can continue to use the app secret method.

 ![Project settings menu](images/projectsettings.png)